yoavne26-hub/inventory-management-sql-bi/README.md

 # Window Functions

-Window functions were used to analyze revenue trends over time.
+Window functions were used to analyze sales performance over time.

+These queries calculate:

+- monthly revenue
+- revenue compared with the previous month
+- rolling three-month revenue averages

-The query calculates monthly revenue, compares it with the previous month’s sales, and computes the average revenue of the previous three months.
-This allows identifying growth and decline patterns in sales performance.
+This allows identifying growth trends and seasonal patterns in sales.

 ---

 # Common Table Expressions (CTE)

-Common table expressions were used to build multi stage analytical pipelines.
+CTEs were used to build multi-stage analytical queries.

-One example identifies VIP customers by first calculating order totals, then computing the average order value, identifying customers with orders above that average, and finally detecting countries with the highest number of VIP customers.
+One example identifies **VIP customers** by:

+1. calculating the value of each order
+2. computing the average order value
+3. identifying customers with above-average purchases
+4. determining which countries contain the highest concentration of VIP customers

 Example output: